hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/3-Prerequisites-and-recommendations.md

 ## Objective

 This integration intends to facilitate cash-out operations between HiPay and Mirakl.
-This software is based on the [Silex PHP micro-framework](http://silex.sensiolabs.org/) and integrates the [HiPay Wallet cash-out connector for Mirakl][repo-lib] PHP library.
+This software is based on the [Silex PHP micro-framework](http://silex.sensiolabs.org/) and integrates the [HiPay Marketplace cash-out connector for Mirakl][repo-lib] PHP library.

 ## Stakeholders